spatialdev/atlas-generator/README.md

 ## Usage

-The program uses Gradle, and operates using the task `pbfToAtlas`.
+The program uses Gradle, and operates using the task `generate`.

 It takes three arguments:
-`-Pinout`: input file path
+`-Pinput`: input file path
 `-Poutput`: output file path
 `-Piso`: iso code to assign to all the features